-Description Prescription Linguists favor description (saying what does happen) over prescription (saying what ought to happen) Prescription is a social phenomenon The growth of English French Russian German 400 million or so first-language speakers and over a billion where it is the official language (education, business) The role of other internation French or Russian has dimin Actually, the influence of English can be seen in Films, television programs, advertisements, and The Internet.
-The teaching and learning of English has generated tramendous personal political.
-French is no longer the international language of air traffic control, or German and Russian are no necessary for scientific stud The teaching and learning of English has generated tremendous personal, political, academic, and commercial interest. dominant in diplomacy
+Description Prescription Linguists favor description (saying what does happen) over prescription (saying what ought to happen) Prescription is a social p henomenon The growth of English French Russian German • 400 million or so first-language speakers The role of other internation nal languages such as and over a billion where it is the official language (education, business) French or Russian has dimin ished drastically • Actually, the influence of English can be seen in Films , television programs , French is no longer the German and Russian are no longer internationally advertisements, and The Internet. international language of necessary for scientific study / . • The teaching and learning of English has generated tremendous personal , political , air traffic control, or academic, and commercial interest. dominant in diplomacy

-What it means to be a native speaker? there is the question of However, there are some aspects of language proficiency that this traditional definition of the native speaker does not include. personal history who acquired the language naturally and effortlessly in childhood it says nothing about proficiency in writing , but only about proficiency in speech . expertise who use the language, or a variety of it, correctly , and have insight into what is or is not acceptable . the native speaker's knowledge of the language is implicit rather than explicit . knowledge and loyaltyentailsknowledge of, and loyaltyto, a community which usesthe language. traditional native speakerness implies nothing about size of vocabulary , range of style , or ability to communicate across diverse communities .
+What it means to be a native speaker? there is the question of However, there are some aspects of language proficiency that this traditional definition of the native speaker does not include. personal history who acquired the language naturally and effortlessly in childhood it says nothing about proficiency in writing, but only about proficiency in speech. expertisewho use the language, or a variety of it, correctly, and have insight into what is or is not acceptable. the native speaker's knowledge of the language is implicit rather than explicit . knowledge and loyalty entails knowledge of, and loyalty to, a community which uses the language. traditional native speakerness implies nothing about size of vocabulary , range of style , or ability to communicate across diverse communities .

-M a cro Level M i cro Level there has been the development of English for Specific Purposes (ESP) Task-Based Instruction (TBI) which tries to develop the language and discourse skills which will be needed for particular jobs English for Occupational Purposes (EOP) for particular fields of study English for Academic Purposes (EAP) learning is organized around tasks related to real-world activities focusing on the student's attention upon meaning and upon successful task completion.
-5 iSeeU ا نگا (02-05-2015)
+M a cro Level M i cro Level there has been the developme nt of English for Specific Purposes (ESP) Task-Based Instruction (TBI) which tries to develop the language and discourse skills which will be needed for particular jobs English for Occupational Purposes (EOP) for particular fields of study English for Academic Purposes (EAP) learning is organized around tasks related to real-world activities focusing on the student's attention upon meaning and upon successful task completion.
+5 iSeeU (02-05-2015)

-Linguistic Competence Communicative Competence Isolating the formal systems of language As Hymes observes, a person who had only linguistic competence (i.e. its pronunciation, grammar, and vocabulary) would be quite unable to communicate . either for learning or for analysis is a useful first step. the adoption of traditional language-teaching methods They would be a kind of social monster producing grammatical sentences need not imply that this is all that learning a language involves, unconnected to the situation in which they occur. but only that a sound knowledge of the rules and an accurate, if slow, deployment of them is the basis for further development. work of Noam Chomsky Dell Hymes • We are born with considerable pre-programmed knowledge of how language What is needed for successful communication, Hymes suggested, is four types of works, knowledge: • and require only minimal exposure to activate our connection to the particular 01. possibility language around us.
+Linguistic Competence Communicative Competence Isolating the formal systems of language As Hymes observes, a person who had only linguistic competence (i.e. its pronunciation, grammar, and vocabulary) would be quite unable to communicate . either for learning or for analysis is a useful first step. the adoption of traditional language-teaching methods They would be a kind of social monster producing grammatical sentences need not imply that this is all that learning a language involves, unconnected to the situation in which they occur. but only that a sound knowledge of the rules and an accurate. if slow, deployment of them is the basis for further development. work of Noam Chomsky Dell Hymes We are born with considerable pre-programmed knowledge of how language What is needed for successful communication, Hymes suggested, is four types of works, knowledge: • and require only minimal exposure to activate our connection to the particular 01. possibility language around us.
 02. feasibility 03. appropriateness 04. attestedness.
-In Chomsky's view, the newborn infant brain already contains a Universal Grammar (UG) • If we accept Chomsky's view, language, as an object of academic enquiry, • becomes something more biological than social, and similarities between languages outweigh differences.
+In Chomsky's view, • the newborn infant brain already contains a Universal Grammar (UG) • If we accept Chomsky's view, language, as an object of academic enquiry, • becomes something more biological than social , and similarities between languages outweigh differences.